 Rental income is recognised from the point when properties under development reach practical completion or otherwise become available for letting after deducting voids.
+Income from first tranche sales and sales of properties built for sale is recognised at the point of legal completion of the sale.
 Revenue grants are receivable when the conditions for receipt of agreed grant funding have been met.
+Charges for support services funded under Supporting People are recognised as they fall due under the contractual arrangements with administering authorities.